tigerwill90/fox/README.md

 ````

 #### Catch-all parameters
-Catch-all parameters start with an asterisk `*` followed by a name `{param}` and match one or more **non-empty** route segments,
+Catch-all parameters start with an asterisk `*` followed by a name `{param}` and match any sequence of characters
-including slashes.
+including slashes, but cannot match an empty string.
 The matching segment are also accessible via `fox.Context`.
 Catch-all parameters are supported anywhere
 in the route, but only one parameter is allowed per segment and must appear at the end of the segment.
 Consecutive catch-all
 parameter are not allowed.